 Lettuce leaves are one of the very low-calorie green vegetables.
 100 g fresh greens provide just 15 calories.
 Nonetheless, they are the storehouse of many phytonutrients that possess health-promoting and disease-prevention properties.

 Vitamins in lettuce are plentiful.
 Its fresh leaves are an excellent source of several Vitamin-A and β-carotenes.
-Just 100 g of fresh, raw-lettuce provides 247% of daily vitamin A, and 4443 µg of β-carotene (Carotenes convert into vitamin-A in the body; 2 µg of carotene is considered equivalent to 1 IU of vitamin-A).
-These compounds have antioxidant properties.
+Just 100 g of fresh, raw lettuce provides 247% daily values of vitamin-A, and 4,443 µg of β-carotene (Carotenes convert into vitamin-A in the body; 2 µg of carotene is considered equivalent to 1 IU of vitamin-A).
+These compounds possess strong antioxidant properties.
 Vitamin A is required for maintaining healthy mucosa and skin and is also essential for vision.
 Consumption of natural fruits and vegetables rich in flavonoids helps to protect the body from lung and oral cavity cancers.

-It is a rich source of vitamin-K. Vitamin-K has a potential role in the bone metabolism where it thought to increase bone mass by promoting osteoblastic activity in the bone cells.
+It is a rich source of vitamin-K. Vitamin K has a potential role in bone metabolism where it thought to increase bone mass by promoting osteoblastic activity in the bone cells.
 It also has an established role in the Alzheimer's disease patients by limiting neuronal damage in the brain.

-Fresh leaves contain good amounts folates and vitamin C. Folates are part of co-factors in the enzyme metabolism required for DNA synthesis and therefore, play a vital role in the prevention of the neural tube defects in the baby (fetus) during pregnancy.
+Fresh leaves contain good amounts folates and vitamin C. Folates are part of co-factors in the enzyme metabolism required for DNA synthesis and therefore, play a vital role in the prevention of neural tube defects in the baby (fetus) during pregnancy.

-Zeaxanthin (1730 µg per 100 g), an important dietary carotenoid in lettuce, is selectively absorbed into the retinal macula lutea, where it thought to provide antioxidant and filter UV rays damaging the retina.
-Diet rich in xanthin and carotenes is believed to offer some protection against age-related macular disease (ARMD) in the older adults.
+Zeaxanthin (1730 µg per 100 g), an important dietary carotenoid in lettuce, is selectively absorbed into the retinal macula lutea, where it is thought to provide antioxidant and filter UV rays damaging the retina.
+A diet rich in xanthin and carotenes is believed to offer some protection against age-related macular disease (ARMD) in senior adults.

 It also contains healthy amounts of minerals like iron, calcium, magnesium, and potassium, which are very much essential for body metabolism.
 Potassium is an important component of cells and body fluids that helps control heart rate and blood pressure.
 The body uses manganese as a co-factor for the antioxidant enzyme, superoxide dismutase.
-Copper required in the production of red blood cells.
+Copper is required in the production of red blood cells.
 Iron is essential for red blood cell formation.